iPad Pro Linked To September Release Date: A9 Chipset, 4GB of RAM AND USB Port In Tow

 As rumours about a larger iPad escalate, we take a look at what’s being said

-But this is just what some notable sources are claiming Apple is about to do; a bigger tablet aimed squarely at professional users.
+It's a very specific product category though' a bigger tablet aimed squarely at professional users.
 Reports of an even larger iPad are not new, with the first whispering emerging in 2012.
 But the idea of a larger iPad came back into fashion in late-2013 after a few choice leaks from respected insiders and is now the subject of hot debate all over the web.

 Another interesting component to the growing iPad Pro mythology is talk of an Apple-developed stylus that will work in conjunction with the larger iPad and, no doubt, some of its bespoke applications.
 The stylus, however, will apparently be marketed as an “accessory” as not all iPad users will wants one.